2017-10-17 - Replace Document

 It would be prudent for each one of us to heed the instructions in James 1:19 (NASB)This you know, my beloved brethren.
 But everyone must be quick to hear, slow to speak and slow to anger.

 One thing that would help, is if we were to pray that God would guide our words, and help us to see people and issues through His eyes.
 We need to see for evil what He sees as evil, and to see as good what He says is good.
 Proverbs 6:16-19 is a good place to start, for that.
 And it also wouldn't hurt to send up a prayer if / before we respond in a heated conversation.
 I encourage you to join me in doing this, this very week.
 I hope you all have a blessed week.

-All verses are from the King James Version (KJV) unless otherwise noted.
+All verses are from the New American Standard Version (NASB) unless otherwise noted.